-- If the scholarship or bursary has been granted to the employee or to a relative of such employee, the exemption shall not apply if the following conditions are present: - In the case of a scholarship or bursary granted to the employee to enable or assist any such employee, unless the employee agrees to reimburse the employer for any scholarship or bursary granted to him/her if he/she fails to complete his/her studies for reasons other than death, ill-health or injury; - In the case of a scholarship or bursary granted to enable or assist any such relative of an employee to study, if the remuneration proxy derived by the employee during the tax year exceeded R600,000; and - To so much of a bursary as in the case of such relative exceeded R20,000 during the year of assessment for: - Grade R to grade twelve as contemplated in the definition of 'school' in section 1 of the South African Schools Act, 1996 (Act No. 84 of 1996); or - A qualification to which an NQF level from 1 up to and including 4 has been allocated in accordance with Chapter 2 of the National Qualifications Framework Act, 2008 (Act No. 67 of 2008); and - R60,000 in respect of higher education (NQF level 5 up to 10).
+- If the scholarship or bursary has been granted to the employee with disability or to a qualifying family member of employee, the exemption shall not apply if the following conditions are present: - In the case of a scholarship or bursary granted to the employee to enable or assist any such employee, who is a person with disability as defined in section 6B(1) unless the employee agrees to reimburse the employer for any scholarship or bursary granted to him/her if he/she fails to complete his/her studies for reasons other than death, ill-health or injury; - In the case of a scholarship or bursary granted to enable or assist any person with a disability who is a family member of an employee whom that employee is liable for family care and support, to study - - If remuneration proxy derived by employee during tax year exceeded R600,000; and - To so much of a bursary as in the case of such family member exceeded R30,000 during the year of assessment for: - Grade R to grade twelve as contemplated in the definition of 'school' in section 1 of the South African Schools Act, 1996 (Act No. 84 of 1996); or - A qualification to which an NQF level from 1 up to and including 4 has been allocated in accordance with Chapter 2 of the National Qualifications Framework Act, 2008 (Act No. 67 of 2008); and - R90,000 in respect of higher education (NQF level 5 up to 10). - IRP5/IT3(a) details It is only the taxable portion of bursaries that must reflect under codes 3829 for Grade R and NQF level from 1 to 4 and 3831 for NQF level 5 up to 10. - The non-taxable portion of bursaries must reflect under codes 3830 for Grade R and NQF level from 1 to 4 and 3832 for NQF level 5 up to 10.